Australian indie rock: Gold Coast

 The Seven Ballerinas, February 1982; from left to right, Mario Spina, John Smethurst, Michael Palmer, and John Hippocrates.

-A small but active Indie Rock movement was evident on the Gold Coast in the late 1970s and early 80's.
+A small but active Indie Rock movement was evident on the Gold Coast in the late 1970s and early 1980s.
 The Seven Ballerinas were an Australian Indie rock band from the Gold Coast, active from 1981 to 1984.
 They are a significant contributor to the alternative rock music scene on the Gold Coast, Brisbane and Sydney, being one of the first bands from the Gold Coast to perform original material to audiences Australia wide.

 The Ballerinas was formed in 1981 on the Gold Coast from an amalgamation of two pre-existing new-wave bands, Ratpak and The Strand.

 At the time, there was a mood for change on the Gold Coast music scene, as seen at the Macintosh Island concert, attended by around 2,000 people was headlined by The Strand, and also included Ratpak and several other local bands.
 The Macintosh Island concert was a turning point in Gold Coast music.
 As noted at the time, it was a move away from disco, and towards a local sound that expressed the values and attitudes of Gold Coast youth.